bsrahmat/itclab-01/README.md

 - <a href="https://github.com/bsrahmat/itclab-01/blob/main/iTCLab_Testing.pdf" target="_blank">iTCLab_Testing.pdf Tutorial</a>

-Tutorial for <b>iTCLab_Testing</b>, can be accessed at the address: https://github.com/bsrahmat/itclab-01/blob/main/iTCLab_Testing.pdf.

-An example script for testing the iTCLab Kit is as shown in the following code: https://github.com/bsrahmat/itclab-01/blob/main/iTCLab_Testing.ino.

 An example of the test results is shown in the following figure.

 <p align="center">
   <img src="https://github.com/bsrahmat/itclab-01/blob/main/uji01d.jpg" alt="" class="img-responsive" width="700">
 </p>

 <br>